v3rmillionwastaken/UntitledNodeProject/README.md

 6. Nothing you add to this can break v3rmillion rules.

-# How to Pull Request
+# How to Merge Request

-### Branches
-You cannot commit directly to the master branch.
-First, you will need to swap to a new branch, eg: `git checkout -b "SegFault_NewWebpage"`, and then you will need to make a pull request to master on GitHub when you're done making your commits.
+To work on this project, you will need to "Fork" the project, make your changes, and then perform a merge request to add your code.

 ### eslint
 We're using eslint rules to automatically fail builds which don't match the eslint config found in .eslintrc.
 This means your PR will fail if your code is not properly beautified.
 To check if your code will meet the style rules, run this in the terminal.